MetaFam/TheGame/docs/Guilding/building-successful-teams.md

 [![DVIDS - Images - US Army Master Sgt.
 Matt Gould of the 91st ...](https://cdn.substack.com/image/fetch/w_1456,c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2Fca4fe1c6-082a-4791-a91c-88b102963bdb_2000x1333.jpeg)](https://cdn.substack.com/image/fetch/c_limit,f_auto,q_auto:good,fl_progressive:steep/https%3A%2F%2Fbucketeer-e05bbc84-baa3-437e-9518-adb32be77984.s3.amazonaws.com%2Fpublic%2Fimages%2Fca4fe1c6-082a-4791-a91c-88b102963bdb_2000x1333.jpeg)

-Here’s some practices that the highest performing teams depend on.
+Here are some practices that the highest performing teams depend on.
 They are essentially about breaking down work & ideas to learn from mistakes and improve things.
 It will be an uncomfortable experience at the least, and painful at the worst - but crucial either way.

 ### AARs